tatsuyai713/lwrcl/rcl_like_wrapper/README.md

 - Seamless communication with ROS 2 topics without needing special modifications.
 - Compatible with lightweight SBCs such as Raspberry Pi for easy integration with ROS 2 ecosystems.
 - Periodic task execution using timers.
-- Signal handling for graceful shutdown and resource cleanup.
 - Supports custom message types for flexible communication needs.
 - Executors for managing and spinning multiple nodes concurrently.